dart-lang/language/working/0546-patterns/patterns-feature-specification.md

     case SomeClass(1, 2):
     ```

-    With this proposal, that is interpreted as an extractor pattern whose
+    With this proposal, that is interpreted as an object pattern whose arguments
-    arguments are subpatterns.
-In cases where the matched value is also a
+    are subpatterns.
+In cases where the matched value is also a constant, this
-    constant, this will *likely* behave the same but may not.
-I found 8 switch
+    will *likely* behave the same but may not.
+I found 8 switch cases of this
-    cases of this form (0.008%).
+    form (0.008%).

 *   **Other constant expressions.** Constant patterns allow simple literals and
     references to named constants to be used directly as patterns, which covers